one-among-us/data/people/Xu_Yushu/page.en.md

 <PhotoScroll photos={[ '${path}/photos/will.jpg', ]} />

 > My soul will fly to Geladaindong Peak.
-> I once said Tibet is where young people interested in literary accept the harsh reality, but I really want to go there.
+> I once said Tibet is where young people interested in literary accept the spiritual baptism, but I really want to go there.

 ## After Her Departure